Archos Generation 6

 The Archos Generation 6 (Gen6) product series is represented by misc "Internet Media Tablets" or "IMT", e.g. the Archos 5 Internet Media Tablet (sometimes abbreviated as "Archos 5 IMT") This series of tablet computers developed by the French company Archos that features a resistive touchscreen for video, photo, audio, internet browsing and other multimedia applications.
 The individual numbering of the distinct models seems up to now to roughly resemble the length of the display diagonal in inches.

 This sixth generation of devices was revealed on August 19, 2008.
 The three models are the Archos 5, Archos 7, and Archos 5g.
 Archos subsequently upgraded the Archos 5 to the Archos 5 Android.
-It can be purchased with up to a 500 GB hard drive, and includes new features and bluetooth.
+It can be purchased with up to a 500 GB hard drive, and includes new features and Bluetooth.

 Archos 5

-The Archos 5 features hard drive storage models from 60 through 250GB.
+The Archos 5 features hard drive storage models from 60 through 250 GB.
 The integrated touch screen display is short before the 5" diagonal size.
 This IMT has an ARM Cortex A8 core based processor in form of a semiconductor from the OMAP3 series from TI running at 600 MHz.

 The device comes with a media player that supports codec plugins.
 Some through plug-ins require payment.
 It includes an Archos custom operating system with Adobe Flash 9 support, and web radio/TV.
 Its possible to install alternate Linux distributions like Ångström.

 Archos 7

-The Archos 7 offers hard drive sizes of 160GB and 320GB.
+The Archos 7 offers hard drive sizes of 160 GB and 320 GB.
 It has a 7" WVGA 800x480 pixels resistive touch screen and built in Wi-Fi and is an update to the 705 WiFi.
 Its processor core is formed by an OMAP3 model from Texas Instruments that is based upon the ARM Cortex A8 running at 600 MHz with further a video decoding accelerator.